Resolutions of differential operators of low order for an isolated hypersurface singularity: Background

-respectively; each of these is also the Shamash resolution from \cite{Shamash:1969} (see also \cite{Eisenbud:1980}).
+respectively, where $y^{(i)}$ is a basis element living in homological degree $2i$ and the differential on each complex is uniquely extended by the rule specified and the formula $\del(y^{(i)})=\del y \cdot y^{(i-1)}$.
+See \cite{Avramov:2010} for a detailed account of this construction.
+Each of these is also the Shamash resolution from \cite{Shamash:1969} (see also \cite{Eisenbud:1980}).
 Note that upon fixing the lexicographically ordered bases on $K$ and $K'$, respectively, left multiplication by $\sum_{i=1}^n x_i\xi_i$ on $K$ is given by the appropriate matrix $\del^{K'}$ representing the differential of $K'$.
 Similarly, left multiplication by $\sum_{i=1}^n f_{x_i}\xi_i'$ on $K'$ is given by the appropriate matrix $\del^{K}$ representing the differential of $K$. \end{chunk}

 \begin{chunk} Continue with the notation set in \cref{c:koszulresolutions}.
-By inspection of the resolutions in \cref{e:tate}, minding that $y$ is a divided power variable of degree two, the matrix factorizations describing the minimal $R$-resolutions of $B$ and $k$, respectively, have the following forms:
+By inspection of the resolutions in \cref{e:tate}, minding that $y$ is a divided power variable of degree two, the matrix factorizations describing the minimal $A$-resolutions of $B$ and $k$, respectively, have the following forms:

 respectively, where

 here the self-duality of the Koszul complex is being used.
 Therefore, there are the following isomorphisms in $\Dsg(A):$